-Corporate events can add a significant chunk to your venues revenues if you get it right, the thing is, how do you go about getting corporate organisations to book your venue and how do you keep them coming back time and again after they’ve booked it?
+Corporate events can add a significant chunk to your revenue if you get it right.
+But how do you go about getting corporate organisations to book your venue?
+And how do you keep them coming back time and again after they’ve booked it?

-This is especially important when you think it’s coming up to Christmas as there are loads of companies that are thinking about what to do to entertain their staff (check out the Skiddle Christmas Party for example – it’s an open invite!).
+This is especially important in the run-up to Christmas, as there are loads of companies planning entertainment for staff. (check out the Skiddle Christmas Party for example – it’s an open invite!).

-After carrying out a quick survey with a number of events managers we know in some medium through to big corporates, we thought we’d add a quick blog detailing the things we’ve found out!
+After carrying out a quick survey with a number of event managers, we’ve detailed the things we’ve found out!

-When selecting what to do for that corporate event, it’s likely the person organising the event will speak to people within the company or even run an internal poll to see what people want to do and where they’d like to go, as your existing customers will work in the local area these are the best people to give their company recommendations.
+The organiser of a company event will usually speak to staff internally to see what the the team wants to do.
+As your existing customers will work in the local area, these are the best people to give their company recommendations.

-Plan ahead, if you’ve not got posters up in your venue letting people know they can use the venue for corporate events get them printed and up there as soon as possible.
-Better still get some flyers made up as well – your event goers might be tempted to take them back to their events team as a suggestion.
+Plan ahead.
+Get posters printed up in your venue letting people know they can use the venue for corporate events ASAP.
+Better still, get some flyers made up as well.
+Your event goers might be tempted to take them back to their events team as a suggestion.

-Ask the question – if you’ve got some regulars that you’ve developed a relationship with, ask them if their company arranges corporate events if they do get the contact details of the right person and get in touch with them.
+If you’ve got some regulars that you’ve developed a relationship with, ask them if their company arranges corporate events.
+If they do, make sure to get the contact details of the right person and get in touch with them.

 Target corporate event managers with special offers

-We all like to feel we’re getting something offered directly to us, so in order to get more corporate business you should consider what you can give away as part of a package that has low value to you but could have higher value to them, think of things such as discounted drinks, canapes or free travel to and from the venue.
+We all like to feel we’re getting something offered directly to us, corporate or not.
+So, you should consider what you can give away as part of a package.
+The package should be low value to you but could have higher value to them.
+Think of things such as discounted drinks, canapes, or free travel to and from the venue.

 Know your target audience

 You can target people by company, by area and by job type really effectively on LinkedIn.
 Just do a search and start getting in touch.
-If you use the paid version you can contact them more easily, however you can used the free version of LinkedIn to find people and if you can’t connect with them there and then simply search for them on Google.
+If you use the paid version you can contact them more easily.
+However, you can use the free version of LinkedIn to find people.
+If you can’t connect with them there and then, simply search for them on Google.

 Start using these names to build up a database of local professionals that you can target – then contact them!

-Remember, you can also use Skiddle to promote corporate nights out at Christmas time and sell tickets online, these companies are often looking for a predefined events – so set up an event using Skiddle’s Promotion Centre, remembering to put keywords like Christmas Party or Christmas Parties in the title with the details of the entertainment you can offer and you’re bound to be pleasantly surprised by the amount of interest you’ll get.
+Remember, you can also use Skiddle to promote corporate nights out at Christmas time and sell tickets online.
+Corporations are often looking for a predefined events, so set up an event using Skiddle’s Promotion Centre (remembering to put keywords like Christmas Party or Christmas Parties in the title with the details of the entertainment you can offer) and you’re bound to be pleasantly surprised by the amount of interest you’ll get.